 On the summit of Mt Wells, The old firewatcher's hut provides views from its fire tower.
 The hut itself, which is a replica of the original that was destroyed in bush fires of 1961, has been converted to a Bibbulmun Track shelter.
 Here, walkers can experience something of bygone times, when the firewatchers would spend months living in the hut, keeping a look out for bushfires.
 On the southern side of Mount Wells, walkers may hear the sounds from the Boddington Gold mine – now one of Australia’s largest open pit gold mines.

 From Mt Wells the Track follows the old rail line for 15km through mixed jarrah/marri forest into Dwellingup.
-Most of the bush railways that served the old sawmills are gone, but a steam train still operates on the line from Dwellingup to Etmylin in the winter months, giving visitors a taste of a bygone era.
+Most of the bush railways that served the old sawmills are gone, but a train still operates on the line from Dwellingup to Etmylin, giving visitors a taste of a bygone era.

 For more information on walking from Kalamunda to Dwellingup go to the Section by Section Guide.